Last Updated on January 16, 2026

 Property taxes are a complicated business, especially if you are a new homeowner.

-You will have to pay rental income tax in Ireland.
+You will have to pay Irish landlord tax.
 This is determined by subtracting all tax-deductible expenses from the gross rent.
 The rental profit is added to your other income and taxed at your top tax rate.

 You must declare your rental income to Revenue using one of the following methods:

-You will also have to register your property’s letting with the PRTB (Private Residential Tenancies Board).
+You will also have to register your property’s letting annually with the RTB (Residential Tenancies Board).
 This is a legal requirement that is crucial for tax purposes.

-If you are receiving mortgage interest tax relief at source (MITRS) on your mortgage, it is important to contact Revenue and request to cancel it.
+If you are receiving Mortgage Interest Tax Credit (if you were previously living in the property as your primary residence) on your mortgage, it is important to contact Revenue and request to cancel it.
 When renting out your home, you are not eligible for MITRS.

 Also, make a list of all the furniture, including how much it costs and when you purchased them.